fec3-mars/fec-shopping/README.md

+Project Title: Front End Capston Shopping Website

+Overview: This is a fully functional web application that meets the specifications and requirements outlined by project stakeholders.
+Each member of the team worked on one widget that contributed towards entirety of the web application.
+This is an mock e-comemerce application that interacts with an existing API.

+BRD Link:
+Project Folder:

+Table of Contents:
+- Team Members
+- Description:
+- Installation
+- Usage

+Team Members:
+Zach Carpenter: Product Overview
+Lucas Bonner: Question and Answers
+Wendy Zhang: Related Products
+Paul Koh: Ratings and Reviews

+Description:
+Our application requests data from existing API hosted on herouku.
+Express acts as the middleware It dynamically renders data according to user inputs.
+Certain feature are based on user inputs, such as, submitting a new question/answer, writing a new product review, or keeping an outfit list.

+Product Overview:

+Questions and Answers:

+Related Products:

+Ratings and Reviews:

+Installation:

+Usage:

 # HOW TO: React Setup with Webpack and Babel
 In this breakdown we will be going over how to setup a react development enviroment from scratch.
 This enviroment will include Webpack and Babel for easy development that will include hot reloading.